From partnership to action: ILRI and WOAH deepen global One Health collaboration

 Strengthening governance and capacity in Africa

-The meeting highlighted the strategic value of locating the collaborating center in Africa, where One Health governance frameworks remain uneven across many low- and middle-income countries.
+The meeting also highlighted the strategic value of locating the collaborating center in Africa, where One Health governance frameworks remain uneven across many low- and middle-income countries.

 ILRI expressed willingness to support capacity strengthening for national veterinary services, aligning with WOAH's Performance of Veterinary Services program that evaluates and strengthens veterinary system performance globally.